Postpartum blues: Risk factors

 Most risk factors studied have not clearly and consistently demonstrated an association with postpartum blues.
-These include sociodemographic factors, such as age and marital status, obstetric factors, such as delivery complications or low birth weight.
+These include sociodemographic factors, such as age and marital status, and obstetric factors, such as delivery complications or low birth weight.

 Factors most consistently shown to be predictive of postpartum blues are personal and family history of depression.
 This is of particular interest given of the bidirectional relationship between postpartum blues and postpartum depression: a history of postpartum depression appears to be a risk factor for developing postpartum blues, and postpartum blues confers a higher risk of developing subsequent postpartum depression.

 Pathophysiology

 Estrogen and progesterone

 After delivery of the placenta, mothers experience an abrupt decline of gonadal hormones, namely estrogen and progesterone.
 Major hormonal changes in the early postpartum period may trigger mood symptoms similarly to how more minor hormonal shifts cause mood swings prior to menstrual periods.Studies have not detected a consistent association between hormone concentrations and development of postpartum mood disorders.
 Some investigators believe the discrepant results may be due to variations in sensitivity to hormonal shifts across different subgroups of women.
 Therefore, development of mood symptoms may be related to a woman's sensitivity, based on genetic predisposition and psychosocial stressors, to changes in hormones rather than absolute hormonal levels.